codebangla/strapstone-frontend/README.md

 This is a Job portal Prototype application which is developed using Angular 13, ASP.NET Core 5.0 and SQL Server 14.

+-Backend Developed using DTO, Repository, UnitofWork pattern.
+-Backend generates Bearer token and can handle different types of exceptions.
+-The app has Authentication and Authorization, CRUD, Toast notification features.

 ## How to run

 Clone this project and then `npm install` and then